syferproject/syfer-core/README.md

 #### Prerequisites

--   You will need the following dependencies to build the Conceal CLI: boost, cmake, git, gcc, g++, python, and make:
+-   You will need the following dependencies to build the Syfer CLI: boost, cmake, git, gcc, g++, python, and make:

 ##### Ubuntu and Debian Based Systems